Yang-J-LIN/yanglin.io/content/post/uniofflorida/index.md

 +++

 This summer I am going to visit the Herbert Wertheim College of Engineering at the University of Florida as a Student Intern in the Department of Electrical & Computer Engineering.
 I will collabrate with Dr. Dapeng Wu to do research on machine learning and computer vision.

+Some cultural activities may be included.
+During the intern, visit to Universal Studios and Disneyland in Orlando will be also organized.
+I'm looking forward to a beautiful summer of Florida.

+I believe I will have a wonderful summer at UF.